Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: Tap root.

-Toxic / Danger: The leaves and acorns are toxic to some animals.
+Toxic / Danger: The leaves and acorns are toxic.

 Origin: Kansas, Oklahoma, Texas, Mexico.